 - None that I’m aware of.

 - 100% Blister free - Unique double layer construction gives outstanding comfort with no blisters and no wear-out within 1000 miles

 - Heel Power grips the heel firmly in place - so no slippage! and Arch bracing gives additional support

 - Double layer construction eliminates friction between foot and shoe, reducing wear and preventing blisters

 - Tactel inner layer wicks away perspiration to keep feet dry and cool

 It’s obvious that next to good quality boots, good quality socks are an absolute must for anyone who enjoys walking in Scotland.

 Socks that are specifically designed for hiking are long-lasting, have seams that do not rub against delicate skin, prevent feet from getting hot and sweaty, and perhaps most importantly, they are the first line of defence against dreaded blisters.

-There are a bewildering assortment of walking socks available online, but one brand that consistently makes quality socks that are ideal for walking in Scotland are Danish Endurance.
+There’s a bewildering assortment of walking socks available online, but one brand which consistently makes quality socks that are ideal for walking in Scotland is Danish Endurance.